dbnomics-stata/dbnomics/README.md

 This program has two main dependencies:

 1) The Mata json library libjson by Erik Lindsley is needed to parse JSON strings.
-It can be found on SSC: ssc install libjson.
+It can be found on SSC: `ssc install libjson`.
 2) The routine moss by Robert Picard & Nicholas J. Cox is needed to clean unicode sequences.
-It can be found on SSC: ssc install moss.
+It can be found on SSC: `ssc install moss`.

 After each API call, dbnomics stores significant metadata in the form of dataset characteristics.
 Type *char li _dta[]* after dbnomics to obtain